prabhuinbarajan/bootstrap/README.md

 ### FAQ:
    1. How to stop Qubeship services (in bootstrap folder).

-      In the bootstrap folder, do: `docker-compose down`
+      In the bootstrap folder, do: `./down.sh`

    1. How to start Qubeship services again after they were stopped.